Longevity research for healthier and longer lifespans

 May be added in the future (waiting for studies to inform risk/reward):

-NMN or NR, rapamycin, metformin, statins, nattokinase, astaxanthin, UrolithinA (relatively well tested but expensive), fisetin, albumin, quercetin, butyrate, inulin, ergothioneine, ace inhibitor, plasmalogens, and probiotics
+UrolithinA (relatively well tested but expensive), NMN or NR, rapamycin, statins, nattokinase, astaxanthin, fisetin, albumin, quercetin, butyrate, inulin, ergothioneine, ace inhibitor, plasmalogens, and probiotics

-To be excited for: Treatment strategies that are currently or soon in human clinical longevity intervention trials
+To be excited for and follow: Some potential longevity treatment strategies that are currently or soon in human clinical trials

 Infusion of plasma or plasma-derived factors from young donors (in human clinical trials).